BrewBlox/brewblox-documentation/docs/user/removing_things.md

 On the spark service page, you can find a dropdown menu with service actions.
 Many of these are useful for managing blocks on the controller.

-## Remove unused block names

-As explained in the [blocks architecture guide](./blocks_architecture.md), block names are not stored on the controller.
-In the spark service action menu you can choose **Remove unused block names** to remove all block names that are not associated with an existing block on the controller.

-You don't normally need to do this, but it is possible for the controller to end up in a state where all blocks are gone, but the names are still there.

 ## Remove all blocks

 In the spark service actions, you can choose to remove all blocks.
 This does as promised: it removes all blocks on your controller, and all block names from the datastore.